-3 Cigarettes given away include all cigarettes distributed for free, whether through sampling, coupons for free product, "buy 3 packs, get 1 free" type offers, or otherwise, as long as those cigarettes were not reported as sold.
+&lt;sup>3 Cigarettes given away include all cigarettes distributed for free, whether through sampling, coupons for free product, or "buy 3 packs, get 1 free" type offers, for consumer research, or otherwise, as long as those cigarettes were not reported as sold.
 For years prior to 2001, the Commission required the manufacturers to report the number of cigarettes they sold but not the number they gave away.
 It is possible that in those earlier years, some manufacturers included in their sales figures some cigarettes that were actually given away.

-4 Because only one company reported giveaways, the Commission does not report this information in order to avoid potential disclosure of individual company data.
+&lt;sup>4 When only one company reports in a category, the Commission does not report this information in order to avoid potential disclosure of individual company data.